Our entertaining mantra? Most any party is made better with the addition of a cheese board.

-Choose A Mix Of Cheeses
+Also Choose A Mix Of Cheeses

-One old-school cheeseboard tip that we totally stand by?
-That your cheeseboard should have a mix of cheese types.
+One old-school cheese board tip that we totally stand by?
+That your cheese board should have a mix of cheese types.
 Sure, we could tell you all the rules out there but that'd be a lot to memorize.

-Our advice is to have an odd number of cheeses and to mix in different ages of cheese (an in something fresh like burrata, something semi-aged like brie, and something super aged like Gouda), and, if you like it, blue cheese. we also suggest you go to your local cheese store and ask their advice because they'll know best.
+Our advice is to have an odd number of cheeses and to mix in different ages of cheese (an in something fresh like burrata, something semi-aged like brie, and something super aged like Gouda), and, if you like it, blue cheese.

 Match The Sips To The Bites

-If you want an all-around wine that will work, we suggest a great-quality sparkling wine, a French-style Chardonnay, or a bolder rosé.
-This wine and cheese pairing graphic by the crew over at VinePair is also a great resource!
+If you want an all-around wine that will work, we suggest a great-quality sparkling wine, a French-style Chardonnay, a classic Sauvignon Blanc, a bolder rosé, or a dessert wine if you have sweet flavors involved.

 Add A Mix Of Dried And Fresh Fruit

-If we don't have time, Trader Joe's is our go-to for dried fruit becuase they have a huge variety from the expected (dates, figs, and apricots) to the unexpected (dried orange slices).
+If we don't have time, Trader Joe's is our go-to for dried fruit because they have a huge variety from the expected (dates, figs, and apricots) to the unexpected (dried orange slices).

 Just as critical as fruit are some great nuts, of which, again, Trader Joes has a good assortment.
 Go with at least three different types including a simple roasted, salted nut, one that's flavored (say rosemary or truffle or chile), and one that's in-shell.
-We know, that last one is not a need-to-have but there's something about guests having something to do with their food that makes a party even more fun.
+We know that last one is not a need-to-have but there's something about guests having something to do with their food that makes a party even more fun.

 Go For A Variety Of Textures